 Zilker Metropolitan Park is unique because none of the roads within its boundaries are considered right-of-way (ROW), they are park roads, including Barton Springs Road from MoPac Expressway to Barton Creek.
 As such, this section of roadway is protected under the City Charter, Article II, Section 7, as well as the Texas Parks and Wildlife Code, Title 3, Chapter 26.
 Permitting small cell equipment along this section of Barton Springs Road or any other road within Zilker Metropolitan Park would therefore constitute an encroachment onto parkland in violation of said protections and the requirements in the City of Austin’s Transportation Criteria Manual (TCM).

-The Transportation Criteria Manual (TCM) does not make any allowances for Small Cell Equipment within parkland.
+The Transportation Criteria Manual (TCM) does not allow Small Cell Equipment within the parkland.
 TCM 12.7.2.4 states, “No Encroachment Into Municipal Parks.
 No part of a node, node support pole, transport facility, or associated network equipment may be permitted that encroaches into a municipal park beyond the right-of-way line as that line is established of record by deed or plat.
 No part of a node, node support pole, transport facility, or associated network equipment may occupy the area on, above, or below that part of an improved or unimproved pedestrian path that extends beyond a right-of-way line, as that line is established of record by deed or plat."

 Can I install Small Cell equipment in residential neighborhoods?